+What do we teach How do we teach?

+the children?

-What do we teach How do we teach? the children?
-Our family groups help our children to feel safe through day to day interactions with their key worker and their group.
-The right to be safe Children have their own coat peg and group area. • We have time to talk about our emotions and help children to understand and manage their emotions.
+The right to be safe UN Convention on the Rights of the Child UN Our family groups help our children to feel safe through day to day interactions with their key worker and their group.
+Children have their own coat peg and group area.
+We have time to talk about our emotions and help children to understand and manage their emotions.
 Our nurturing forest school environment helps some of our learners to feel safe and calm.
 We learn about safe touch through the NSPCC PANTs campaign.
 Pants are private and this is also encouraged during toilet time and nappy change time.
 We learn about different religions and that it is ok to have our own beliefs.
 We help children to resolve conflicts during play.
 Dixon, our school guide dog, helps one of our staff members to stay safe.
 We are inclusive to everyone in our school.
 Children learn that having different challenges is ok, we help all of our school family through being inclusive and understanding how we can help other people.
 Children learn how to get dressed appropriately for the weather.
 We learn how to put coats and wellies on independently and if the weather is warm, we put our sun hats and sun cream on, as well as staying hydrated.
 Children learn to navigate space inside and outside at nursery.
 There are manageable risks which the children learn about in our garden and forest school.